 - Select the test cases and determine what technique of regression testing needs to adopt.

 - The testing needs to be scheduled for a particular time and test it.

-The regression testing takes more time and effort if the size of the application or software increases and with new releases it has to done completely that will increase the testing cost, but client generally not ready to pay for testing.
-The regression testing needs to be reduced but that cannot be done.
+The regression testing takes more time and effort if the size of the application or software increases, and with new releases, it has to be done completely that will increase the testing cost, but the client generally not ready to pay for testing.
+The regression testing needs to be reduced, but that cannot be done.
 Even the regression testing time cannot be reduced, as it is the main requirement to test the application thoroughly.
-The automation test cases and writing automation test scripts need a lot of effort and people do need a lot of knowledge to complete the testing.
+The automation test cases and writing automation test scripts need a lot of effort, and people do need a lot of knowledge to complete the testing.

 The testing tools are used to automate the testing efforts and can be run automatically after code push and build.
-The test cases available and running it manually will take a lot of effort and time.
+The test cases available and running them manually will take a lot of effort and time.
 To reduce the effort and time, automation tools are being used.
-The test cases are mostly recorded and playback type only.
+The test cases are mostly recorded, and playback type only.

 There is some testing automation tool available mentioned below: